hmrc/sbt-bobby/README.md

 build that caused it to be pulled in will be shown in the 'Via' column.
 This is useful as in the case of a transitive violation as it tells you what you need to change in order to fix it.

 Note that the KEY and colour coding is only applicable when outputting to the console.
-There is a `bobby-report.txt` file generated with just the table.
-You can find it in the `target` folder, along with `bobby-report.json` which has the content in machine readable form.
+There is a `bobby-report-<project>-<config>.txt` file generated with just the table.
+You can find it in the `target` folder, along with a `.txt` variant which has the content in machine readable form.

->Note that the Via column is always empty for plugin dependencies (from your meta-build).
-This is because the dependency graph available
->at the meta-build level is not as rich in detail

 ## Configuration Options